Kleptine/bundle_exporter/README.md

 Bottom center of the bounds of the group.
 ### Scene Origin ###
 The Scene center 0,0,0
+### Parent Pivot ###
+Uses the pivot location of the parent object

 ---

 # Working with Unity #

-The addon comes with an Unity Editor script which automatically resets the -90 degree rotations and assigns existing materials automatially if the name assigned in blender matches any material name in your Unity project.
+The addon comes with an Unity Editor script which automatically assigns existing materials automatially if the name assigned in blender matches any material name in your Unity project.
 This script is completely optional and not mandatory at all.

 ![](https://farm1.staticflickr.com/925/39763685890_aa1801d581_o.png)